Azure/AppService/_posts/2021-05-07-codeless-monitoring-for-java-node.md

     ![Enable App Insights from the Application Insights menu item]({{ site.baseurl }}/media/2021/05/app-insights-java-node-post-create.png)

-1. The blade will default to using a new Application Insights resource of the same name as your Web App.
-You can choose to use an existing AI resource, or change the name.
+1. By default, a new application insights resource of the same name as your Web App will be used.
+You can choose to use an existing application insights resource, or change the name.

     ![Enable App Insights from the Application Insights menu item]({{ site.baseurl }}/media/2021/05/app-insights-java-node-post-create2.png)